finom/rebloom/README.md

 }
 ```

 Since we're re-defined default export we need to update `RootStore` so `users` has valid type.
+Nested sub-stores should follow the same pattern.

 ```ts
 import Use0 from 'use-0';